 Prerequisite(s): Any 100 level course.
 An introduction to the systems, processes and theories of justice in the United States (civil, criminal, juvenile and therapeutic), and the interdisciplinary study of the law through social science perspectives.
 The course will explore the historical development of the American justice systems through an examination of relevant law and scholarly sources.
 By incorporating applicable law and court processes, the course will provide students with an interdisciplinary understanding of US legal systems and their use in the pursuit of justice.

-Prerequisite(s): WRIT 105 or HONP 100; and JUST 204; and JUST 101 or JUST 102 or JUST 103 may be taken as prerequisite or corequisite.
+Prerequisite(s): WRIT 105 or HONP 100.
 An examination of questions of justice based upon social behavior, group processes and individual differences.
 The course will explore controversies surrounding justice and injustice, including the potential for differential treatment based upon race, gender, age, sexual orientation, and physical ability.
 Meets the Graduation Writing Requirement for majors in Justice Studies.
+Satisfies SEEDS Analyzing Cultures and Societies student learning outcome in alignment with Social Justice and Equity value.

-Prerequisite(s): JUST 101 or JUST 102.
 The purpose of this course is to explore the variety of harms committed against the environment and its inhabitants.
 The course examines explanations for environmental crime, the criminal justice system response, consequences of environmental offenses, crime resulting from natural disasters, and how the criminal justice system can be more responsive to issues of environmental crime.
+Satisfies SEEDS Analyzing Cultures and Societies student learning outcome in alignment with Social Justice and Equity value.

 Prerequisite(s): JUST 103.
 The aim of this course is to provide students with an in-depth look at theories and institutions of international justice.
 In this course the concept of "international justice" will be divided into three components: international economic justice, international political justice, and human rights.